neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 ..
 Note::
 	The AOP framework AspectJ provides a complete pointcut language with dozens of pointcut types and expression constructs.
-FLOW3 makes do with only a small subset of that language, which we think already suffice for even complex enterprise applications.
+TYPO3 Flow makes do with only a small subset of that language, which we think already suffice for even complex enterprise applications.
 If you're interested in the original feature set, it doesn't hurt throwing a glance at the AspectJ Programming